 Know Your Audience

 Whether your marketing campaign succeeds or fails will depend on how strongly you target your audience.
-If you’re not creating information for the people who will eventually buy your products or services, you can’t expect to get new business.
+If you’re not creating information for the people who will eventually buy your products or services, then you can’t expect to get new business.
 To attract new leads and bring them to your website, create content specific to them.

 Take time to research your audience.
 Who is already purchasing from you?
 What group of individuals would you like to become your clients?
 What are they looking for online and how can you provide it for them?
 Getting to know who your audience is and what they need means your marketing strategy will appeal directly to the people you’re trying to attract.